connorbyard/sniptext/README.md

-# sniptext
+# Sniptext

-A lightweight image drag-and-drop OCR tool made in Odin
+A lightweight drag-and-drop OCR tool written in Odin.

+Drop an image into Sniptext, drag a selection around some text, and the recognized text is copied to your clipboard.